 Watch the Eclipse Safely

 Although it may be tempting to look directly at a solar eclipse during the partial phases, it’s important to note that doing so isn’t advisable.
 Here’s some important info about solar eclipse viewing that will ensure a safe solar eclipse 2024 experience.

-Our eclipse glasses are USA made, trusted by NASA and AAS, and certified to meet ISO standard 12312-2:2015.
+Our eclipse glasses are made in the USA, trusted by NASA and AAS, and certified to meet ISO standard 12312-2:2015.
 They’re also "CE" Certified, meeting standards for transmission for scale 12-16 of EN 169/1992 for safe solar viewing.
 Rainbow Symphony’s eclipse sunglasses meet the 2012 Transmission Requirements of EN 1836:2005 and AS/NZS 1338.1:1992 for eclipse filters (Queensland Directive).
 And our specialty lenses have scratch-resistant materials with grade-five optical density, guaranteeing protection from solar radiation.
 “Black Polymer” blocks out 100% of ultraviolet light, infrared light, and 99.999% of intense visible light, and the filters on the lenses produce orange-colored imagery of the sun, with sharper detail and imagery.